JCB (song): United Kingdom

 "JCB" was first released on Nizlopi's album Half These Songs Are About You in 2004.
-FDM Records originally released "JCB" as a single in the United Kingdom on 6 June 2005, but it stalled at number 160 on the UK Singles Chart, selling only several hundred copies.
+FDM Records originally issued "JCB" as a single in the United Kingdom on 6 June 2005, but it stalled at number 160 on the UK Singles Chart, selling only several hundred copies.
 Following its release, Nizlopi promoted the song by engaging in interviews and performing the song live on British radio station XFM and during several small gigs.
 The internet, as well as the band's devoted fandom, was a major catalyst in the song's promotion.
 MonkeeHub then requested to make an animated music video for the song, which drew further interest to the song.
 Toward the end of 2005, bookmakers began a push for the song to enter the bid for the UK Christmas number-one single of 2005, putting it into competition with new singles by Irish boy band Westlife and the yet unannounced winner of the second series of British music competition The X Factor.
 On 17 December 2005, the show announced English singer Shayne Ward as the winner, and his version of the winner's song, "That's My Goal", was released on 21 December 2005.

 "JCB" was re-issued on 12 December 2005.
 According to British music and film retailer HMV, "JCB" marginally outsold Westlife's "When You Tell Me That You Love Me" during its first day of release, although sales of the latter were expected to grow over the week.
 On 18 December 2005, the week before Christmas, "JCB" entered the UK Singles Chart at number one, outselling "When You Tell Me That You Love Me" twofold, and also topped the Scottish and UK Indie charts.
 Bookmakers then shifted focus to "That's My Goal", which had four days to sell more copies than "JCB" before the next chart was published.
 On Christmas Day, "JCB" was pushed into second place by "That's My Goal".
 Both songs held their positions for the next four weeks, and "JCB" finished 2005 as the UK's 12th-most-successful single.
 It is Nizlopi's highest-charting single in the UK, with follow-up "Girls" failing to reach the top 75.
 In April 2019, the British Phonographic Industry awarded the song a platinum certification for sales and streaming figures exceeding 600,000.